-By spending just a few minutes of your time on this Webcast, you will gain a valuable perspective on how forecasting capabilities have evolved recently to include more advanced options that you can begin to apply now.
+By spending just a few minutes of your time on this Webcast, you’ll gain a valuable perspective on how forecasting capabilities have evolved in the recent past to include more advanced options that you can begin to apply now.
 You can choose one or both of the following options:

 Podcast introduction (audio) – Historical and future trends in forecasting

 Hear Charlie Chase lead a brief discussion about the history of forecasting, leading up to the advanced statistically based forecasting systems of today.
 Previously, organizations focused on identifying and sensing demand signals by using simple forecasting methods and gut judgments.
 Learn how organizations are currently adopting more sophisticated analytic methods that involve “what-if” scenario analyses and incorporate true domain knowledge.
 The discussion concludes with a look at the future of forecasting (e.g., patented "new product" forecasting).

 Software demonstration (video) – SAS® Demand-Driven Forecasting

 The video demonstration expands on themes discussed in the audio introduction by giving you a first-hand look at SAS Demand-Driven Forecasting software.
 Charlie Chase will guide you step-by-step through the software and show you concrete examples of how to apply new collaborative consensus forecasting methods that use demand-sensing technologies and consider workflow.

 The demonstration covers a wide range of topics, including how to:

 - Uncover new value in your data with predictive analytics and an easy-to-use interface.